-Kennedy, J. J, & Shi, Y. Jiang (2015).
+Kennedy, J. James, & Shi, Y. Jiang (2015).
 Rule by Virtue, the Mass Line Model and Cadre-Mass Relations.
 In S. Hua (Ed.), East Asian Development Model: The 21st Century Perspectives .
 Routledge.

 Kennedy, J. James (2014).
 Local Finance and Rural Governance: Local Characteristics, Challenges and Changes.
 Journal of Peasant Studies, 40(6), 1009-1026.
 DOI:10.1080/03066150.2013.866096